arnoldt100/anansi/documentation/source/Library_Packages/molecular_dynamics.rst

 AnansiMolecularDynamics
 -----------------------

-The AnansiMolecularDynamics class is the top level class and is derived from interface class MolecularDynamics.
+The AnansiMolecularDynamics class is the subclass and is derived from interface superclass MolecularDynamics.
+The MD objects are of type AnansiMolecularDynamics.
+The behavior of the MD object is controlled by the member attribute :cpp:member:`_mdState<AnansiMolecularDynamics::_mdState>`.

 .. image:: ../Diagrams/AnansiMolecularDynamics.jpeg